RakhithJK/dbeaver-dbeaver-wiki/Data-compare.md

    Data Compare Wizard will appear.
 Here you can preview selected tables or choose other ones.
 Then you can navigate to the second page.
-3. After reaching the second page one may wonder about the purpose of it - don't worry, it's not that difficult: you should choose columns that will be used as a **unique key** during comparison (the amount of keys must be equal).
+3. After reaching the second page one may wonder about the purpose of it - don't worry, it's not that difficult: you should choose columns that will be used as a **unique key** during comparison (the amount of columns must be equal).
    If the _keys_ chosen wrong, it may lead to invalid results.
 By default, if the table has unique key in it, it will be chosen automatically during the initial setup:
    ![](images/ug/tools/data-compare-wizard-constraints.png)